christiangda/docker-zookeeper/README.md

 # Development

+If you want to cooperate with this project, please visit [my Github Repo](https://github.com/christiangda/docker-zookeeper)

-If you can build this container, execute the following command
+To build this container, execute the following command
 ```script
 docker build --no-cache --rm --tag <your name>/zookeeper
 ```